Chikunda: The Scramble for Africa

-Manuel António de Sousa did not formally claim to be king of Barue but did attempt to extend his territory into the high veldt of Mashonaland in 1886, absorbing the Shona chieftainship of Rupire in the area of the former Mazoe goldfields, which had been productive in the 17th century.
-However, his chikunda failed to defeat the Mtoko chieftainship in the same area at the start of 1887.
-De Sousa was distracted from attempting a further attack on Mtoko by a renewal of the war against the da Cruz, who reacted to being virtually surrounded by de Sousa territory by forming an alliance with the exiled relatives of the last Barue king.
-In 1887, the governor of Manica province and de Sousa agreed to attack Massangano for a fifth time, with an army that mainly consisted of de Sousa's chikunda.
-Its swift attack led to the rapid fall of Massangano and the subjugation of the da Cruz, whose territory became an integral part of Mozambique.
-De Sousa then left for Lisbon where, in March 1888, he participated in arrangements that later led to the formation of the Mozambique Company.
+Manuel António de Sousa then left for Lisbon where, in March 1888, he participated in arrangements that later led to the formation of the Mozambique Company.
 However, his plans for expansion were soon frustrated by the British South Africa Company, which also laid claim to the Mazoe area.

 Colonialism established

 De Sousa's failure to secure more of northern Mashonaland in 1887 allowed Rhodes to contest Portuguese claims in that area.
 Rhodes' troops arrested de Sousa in 1890 and drove his chikunda out of parts of Barue and Rupire before the definitive Anglo-Portuguese Treaty of 1891 assigned virtually all the contested areas to Portugal.
 However, after being released, de Sousa was unable to re-establish his control of Barue before being killed in his 1892 attempt to do so.
 Barue reverted to being an African kingdom, and much of de Sousa's original Gorongosa domain fell under the control of his former lieutenants.